WebDevStu/gitswap/README.md

 It takes the current username and email in your `.gitconfig` file and places these under the tag of `orig`.

+Use the flag `--add` to add further profiles to your `.gitswap` file.
 Once you've filled your `.gitswap` file with all the profiles you need simply run the following to swap to that profile:

     gitswap [tag]